2022 Dates: August 12th – August 14nd

-Friday afternoon/evening Camp at Buck Island Lake with an evening social around the fire with beer.
+Friday afternoon/evening Camp at Winter Camp, near Spyder Lake with an evening social around the fire with beer.

 Saturday staggered groups departing from 7-12 leaving Winter Camp.

 Saturday Camp at Rubicon Springs with a Saturday evening Social at Rubicon Springs, Beer and firewood ( Fire depends on Camp hoast, or we’ll use propane) will be provided.

 Sunday staggered groups departing from 7 am from Rubicon Springs, options of through Cadillac Hill to Lake Tahoe or return to Loon Lake (Option for those trailering or running both directions).

 Communication will be on HAM Radio channel 146.460 for the main group; individual trail groups will use various HAM frequencies not to overlap.